WhatTheDickens/engl340/index.md

 #### Before class

-- No new reading.
+- Read *Walden*, "Where I Lived, and What I Lived For."

 #### In class

-- We'll continue exploring TEI.
+- We'll discuss *Walden* and look at examples of Thoreau's revisions to "Where I Lived."

 ***Class work:*** *In your folder for 2-20, share your journal file for the day with notes on anything you did or learned this week that has a connection with anything you did or learned in another class.
 Explain the connection.*